IzaanQaiser/thinkback-ai/AI_TRAINING_GUIDE.md

-# AI Training Guide for Thinkback.ai
+# AI Training Guide for Thinkback

 ## Overview

-This guide outlines the different ways you can train and improve the AI classification system in Thinkback.ai.
+This guide outlines the different ways you can train and improve the AI classification system in Thinkback.
 The system currently uses OpenAI's GPT-4 model with sophisticated prompt engineering, but there are several ways to enhance its performance.

 ## Current AI Training Methods